 One hit below deck and the ship may blow up like an ammo ship - killing everyone!
 Or carriers may be sunk by a single lurking submarine, or a volley of long-range cruise missiles, or any commercial ship whose captain decides to ram a carrier in a harbor, which would cause fires and likely set off that floating powder keg.
 In 1969, a small rocket fired off an aircraft aboard the supercarrier USS Enterprise.
 This set off a series of 18 explosions, blowing eight holes into the flight deck and beyond and killing 28 sailors, with 314 injured and 15 aircraft destroyed. (pictured) Accidents happen, but amid tightly packed fuel and munitions any minor explosion caused by an attack can be catastrophic.

 Aircraft carriers are useful, but not for sea control.
 They must hide until aircraft and submarines clear the seas of enemy subs and destroy enemy long-range missile sites and airbases.
 Then they can escort amphibious groups to support an invasion.
 They are also useful against poor defenseless nations, which the USA often attack.
 However, the USA doesn't need 11 supercarriers, in addition to the 10 large carriers used by the Marines, which are larger than our World II carriers.
 Shrinking to eight supercarriers solves Navy funding problems and preserves the rest of the fleet.
+This may occur automatically because of the The EMALS Disaster.
 Pulling back the super-carrier from Yokosuka and amphibious carrier from Sasebo, Japan is common sense, because it's foolish to berth a carrier for most of the year within range of Chinese and even North Korean missiles that can use simple GPS to destroy them sitting pierside.

 If admirals foolishly send carriers to secure the Western Pacific in time of war, they will suffer the fate of the mighty British battleship HMS Prince of Wales along with the heavy cruiser HMS Repulse when they sailed from Singapore to confront the Japanese Navy at the beginning of World War II.
 As their respected admiral executed World War I era tactics for a great ship battle, his first class warships were attacked by a swarm of pesky land-based aircraft and quickly sunk!
 This may be the fate of mighty supercarriers, as one retired U.S. Navy officer warned.
 So why do admirals insist on keeping 11 ultra-expensive supercarriers, the same number as when the Soviet navy roamed the seas?
 Fred Reed offers the best explanation of this madness.